-- material is present; topsoil and the underlying overburden will not be mixed (refer to Section "Grubbing and Disposal of Related Debris"); - v) Stockpile areas are to be confirmed by the OSEM, prior to stripping; - vi) Upon completion of excavation of a quarry, no cliff faces or benches will be left at a height of greater than 5 m.
-Available material left over from quarrying and stockpiled overburden will be used to minimize slopes and face heights and to rehabilitate the area; - vii) Each quarry will be evaluated by the OSEM on a site-specific basis to determine whether the cliff faces will be converted to rubble slopes; and - viii) Following sloping, the topsoil and any organic materials will be re-spread over the disturbed area to promote natural re-vegetation by adjacent seed sources. - f) In order to prevent sedimentation of waterbodies, watercourses and ecologically sensitive areas, sediment control measures (basins and traps) will be established, if required, and cleaned on a regular basis, as required, to ensure that the designed retention capacity is maintained at all times.
-Section, "Erosion Prevention and Sediment Control" outlines all acceptable sediment control measures; - g) The Total Suspended Solid (TSS) content of construction-altered water that is released into a natural waterbody will not exceed 30 milligrams per litre4 and be in compliance with Environmental Control Water and Sewage Regulations, 2003; - h) With respect to maintenance of water quality within receiving waterbodies on and around the site, the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life will be used; - The pH level of construction-altered water that is released into a natural waterbody will be between 5.5 and 9 pH units and be in compliance with Environmental Control Water and Sewage Regulations, 2003; - j) Dust from aggregate processing, storage and handling will be controlled with water as required during times when temperatures are above freezing.
-A Water Use License must be obtained from the Water Resources Management Division; - k) If crushing activities in the quarry require a water source, a license from the DOEC, Water Resources Management Division, will be obtained prior to any water use; and - Quarry operations will consider sensitive wildlife periods as outlined in Section, "Scheduling and Timing of Construction Activities".
+- v) Stockpile areas are to be confirmed by the OSEM, prior to stripping; - vi) Upon completion of excavation of a quarry, no cliff faces or benches shall be left at a height of greater than 5 m.
+Available material left over from quarrying and stockpiled overburden shall be used to minimize slopes and face heights and to rehabilitate the area; - vii) Each quarry shall be evaluated by the OSEM on a site-specific basis to determine whether the cliff faces shall be converted to rubble slopes; and - viii) Following sloping, the topsoil and any organic materials shall be re-spread over the disturbed area to promote natural re-vegetation by adjacent seed sources. - f) In order to prevent sedimentation of waterbodies, watercourses and ecologically sensitive areas, sediment control measures (basins and traps) shall be established, if required, and cleaned on a regular basis, as required, to ensure that the designed retention capacity is maintained at all times.
+Section, "Erosion Prevention and Sediment Control" outlines all acceptable sediment control measures; - g) The Total Suspended Solid (TSS) content of construction-altered water that is released into a natural waterbody shall not exceed 30 milligrams per litre4 and be in compliance with Environmental Control Water and Sewage Regulations, 2003; - h) With respect to maintenance of water quality within receiving waterbodies on and around the site, the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life shall be used; - i) The pH level of construction-altered water that is released into a natural waterbody shall be between 5.5 and 9 pH units and be in compliance with Environmental Control Water and Sewage Regulations, 2003; - j) Dust from aggregate processing, storage and handling shall be controlled with water as required during times when temperatures are above freezing.
+A Water Use License must be obtained from the Water Resources Management Division; - k) If crushing activities in the quarry require a water source, a license from the DOEC, Water Resources Management Division, shall be obtained prior to any water use; and - Quarry operations shall consider sensitive wildlife periods as outlined in Section, "Scheduling and Timing of Construction Activities".